-Price Risk - The market prices of the Council's fixed rate bond investments and its units in pooled bond funds are governed by prevailing interest rates and the market risk associated with these instruments is managed alongside interest rate risk.
+Price Risk - The market prices of the Council's fixed rate bond investments are governed by prevailing interest rates and the market risk associated with these instruments is managed alongside interest rate risk.

-The Council's investment in a pooled property fund is subject to the risk of falling commercial property prices.
+The Council's investments in pooled property funds are subject to the risk of falling commercial property prices.
 This risk is limited by the Council's investment strategy.
 A fall in commercial property prices would result in a charge to Other Comprehensive Income and Expenditure but this would have no impact on the General Fund until the investment was sold.